 The thing with accelerationist aesthetics is that they can rise and then be reduced to nothing in a matter of weeks.
 But inevitably, some of these aesthetics will command more attention than others.
 That’s where we’re at.
 We can keep curating these images, but it’s really about how people engage and reinterpret it.
 If this gets pigeonholed into being just about working out it’s going to die super fast.
 No one’s going to give a fuck about seeing someone in all black hitting the gym on their Facebook feeds.

 Finally, what's on the Health Goth playlist at the moment?

-But we’ve steered clear of associating a particular sound with Health Goth, because when you tie audio and visual stuff together it becomes more limited and homogenised.
-Just look at Witch House, which got to a point where there might as well have been a Witch House app that could put together hip-hop hi-hats and deep bass and thrown a fucking triangle on there.
+But we’ve steered clear of associating a particular sound with Health Goth, because when you tie audio and visual stuff together it becomes more limited and homogenized.
+Just look at Witch House, which got to a point where there might as well have been a witch house app that could put together hip-hop hi-hats and deep bass and thrown a fucking triangle on there.
 We don’t want that.